 Poland has a serious problem.
 Every year with the start of the heating season Poles have to struggle with air pollution.
 Poor air quality kills almost 50,000 people prematurely every year.
 According to WHO, 33 of the 50 most polluted cities in the European Union are located in Poland.
 Few days a year, Polish cities are higher in global air pollution rankings than Chinese megacities.
 We can identify three main sources of air pollution in Poland:

-- Coal-based energy economy - Poland is one of a few EU countries that continue to invest in this source of energy
+- Coal-based energy economy: Poland is one of a few EU countries that still heavily relies on this source of energy

-- The way houses in Poland are heated during cold season
+- The way houses in Poland are heated during the cold season

 As a team of digital product developers, we decided to face this problem.
 We want to use our skills to raise awareness of Polish society about the air quality in the country.
 We are convinced that this is the first step towards a more effective fight against smog.